clarklindev/threejourney/45-environment-and-staging/README.md

   </Canvas>
 );
 ```

+#### access to renderer via "gl"
-The state will be sent as an argument of the function and the renderer will be available in the gl property:
+The state will be sent as an argument of the function and the "renderer will be available in the gl property":

 - We can then call the setClearColor with the color as the first parameter and the alpha as the second parameter: